dapr/docs/daprdocs/content/en/developing-applications/building-blocks/actors/actor-reentrancy.md

 ---

 ## Actor reentrancy
 A core tenet of the virtual actor pattern is the single-threaded nature of actor execution.
-Without reentrancy, the the Dapr runtime locks on all actor requests, even those that are in the same call chain.
+Without reentrancy, the Dapr runtime locks on all actor requests, even those that are in the same call chain.
 A second request could not start until the first had completed.
 This means an actor cannot call itself, or have another actor call into it even if it is part of the same chain.
 Reentrancy solves this by allowing requests from the same chain, or context, to re-enter into an already locked actor.
 This is especially useful in scenarios where an actor wants to call a method on itself or when actors are used in workflows where other actors are used to perform work, and they then call back onto the coordinating actor.
-Examples of chains that reentrancy allows can be seen below:
+Examples of chains that reentrancy allows are shown below:

 ```
 Actor A -> Actor A